SAP-archive/cloud-s4-sdk-pipeline-docker/README.md

 ## Description

-This collection of Dockerfiles build the foundation for the Docker images used by the [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
+This collection of Dockerfiles builds the foundation for the Docker images used by the [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
 It contains two type of Dockerfiles.
 The folder `s4sdk-jenkins-master` contains a Dockerfile for a Jenkins server, which is preconfigured to run the pipeline.
 The other folders contain Dockerfiles for Docker images which are used in the pipeline to run steps, such as deployments to the SAP Cloud Platform.

 ## Requirements

-In order to run and build the Docker images you have to install [Docker](https://www.docker.com/).
+In order to run and build the Docker images, you have to install [Docker](https://www.docker.com/).

 ## Download and Installation